nicktripp/KPCBFellows/README.txt

 			****IMPLEMENTATION****

-	 Queue is a public class that can be implemented into any Java program.
+	 Queue is a public class that can be used in any Java program.
 To use the Queue class, first import or copy the Queue.java file into the current package.
 	 The public constructors and methods of Queue will then be available for use.
 Consult the javadoc comments when implementing Queue.

 			****HOW TO RUN****